clanderson87/dont/README.md

 Love that new organic, free-range phonecase from [Etsy](https://www.etsy.com)?
 No, you don't.

 Don't stops frivolous spending by disabling or removing buy buttons on major e-commerce sites.
-Install it via the Chrome Web Store.
 Enable or disable it via the `chrome://extensions` manager. *(just copy and paste that in Chrome's address bar)*

 Live frugally.
 Just don't.